peterwittek/somoclu/src/Python/doc/source/download.rst

 Build with CUDA support on Linux and OS X:
 ------------------------------------------
 If your CUDA is installed elsewhere than /usr/local/cuda, you cannot directly install the module from PyPI.
-Please download the `source distribution <https://pypi.python.org/packages/source/n/somoclu/somoclu-1.5.tar.gz>`_ from PyPI.
+Please download the source distribution from `PyPI <https://pypi.python.org/pypi/somoclu>`_.
 Open the setup.py file in an editor and modify the path to your CUDA installation directory:

 ::